deekayen/git-svn-migrate/README.txt

 NOTE: Due to a minor bug/limitation, you'll need to run the script from within the folder containing the git-svn-migrate.sh script.

+The default configuration expects a format of directories trunk, branches, and tags in the base of each SVN location.
+To override the standard layout, you can define the trunk, branches, and tags locations.

 You can run "./git-svn-migrate.sh --help" to get full documentation on the options it accepts.